momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

  - A static type checker would take care of the filename not being a string.
  - A failure of opening the file would be easily attributed to the caller, given the docstring.
 So, my caller takes care of that check, since it's using a module-level variable it may not entirely trust (it could get mutated at runtime).
  - `JSONDecodeError` is also pretty easily to interpret.
 Plus, there isn't really a way to assert for the validity of the file other than to use the `json` library's own contracts.
- - I generally find failing to index a presumed dictionary to be confusing error to debug, especially since mypy and and `json` itself can't help us out to catch type issues from validaly deserialized data.
+ - I generally find failing to index a presumed dictionary to be confusing error to debug, especially since mypy and and `json` itself can't help us out to catch type issues from validly deserialized data.
 Therefore I make an explicit check for the type of `data`.
  - `foo_times_five` wants to ensure its own guarantees, and since the `*` operator works in strings and lists and so on as well as ints, I added an assertion.

 ## Handling violations
 You'll notice that my two functions have drastically different ways of handling exceptional cases once they occur. `foo_times_five` returns an int almost at all costs, while `get_foo` is more raises and asserts more.
 Once again, this is a really toy example, but the goal is to fail as close to the source of the error as possible.
-If the highest wrapping applciation wants to try and make everything all right, pending satisfaction of invariants, that should be the a decision made at a layer that has the sufficient context, with the smallest amount of intermediary code executed.
+If the highest wrapping application wants to try and make everything all right, pending satisfaction of invariants, that should be the a decision made at a layer that has the sufficient context, with the smallest amount of intermediary code executed.
 The [Midori language](http://joeduffyblog.com/2016/02/07/the-error-model/) is really opinionated about this (and that blog post is a long-but-good read).
-Any error that can not be caught statically results in the immedate teardown and recreation of an entire process, which is called "abandonment, ensuring no state is littered around in memory aftewards.
+Any error that can not be caught statically results in the immedate teardown and recreation of an entire process, which is called "abandonment, ensuring no state is littered around in memory afterwards.

-I would add two more debug-facilitiating rules: leave some trace every time an exceptions is strategically swallowed, and be as consistent as possible (perhaps, via documented invariants) about the criteria for excpetion recoverability across environments and parts of the codebase.
+I would add two more debug-facilitating rules: leave some trace every time an exceptions is strategically swallowed, and be as consistent as possible (perhaps, via documented invariants) about the criteria for exception recoverability across environments and parts of the codebase.

 #### A war story
 At work, we used to have a general-purpose exception handler that would report stacktraces to a central server, but behaved somewhat differently in "debug" and "stable" contexts.
 In debug situations, it would bubble up the exception, causing a crash for the developer to notice and fix, since they were right there editing code anyway.
 In stable, it would continue as is.
 The intention was noble - we want to minimize crashes for end users.
 But this made it really difficult for developers to reason about what would happen when their code was deployed to the world, and in a worst case scenario the application could continue running after an error in a untested, unknown state.
 This was thrust into the light when a unittest began failing only when the stable environment flag was on.
 We got rid of the handler, and also now run all tests with a mock-stable configuration on every commit to guard against other configuration-dependent regressions.